Better Public ServicesJohn Key Bill English

 Supporting vulnerable children

-- Increase participation in early childhood education so that in 2016, 98% of children starting school will have participated in quality early childhood education (ECE).
+- Increase participation in early childhood education so that in 2016, 98 per cent of children starting school will have participated in quality early childhood education (ECE).

 - Increase infant immunisation rates so that 95 percent of eight-month-olds are fully immunised by December 2014 and this is maintained through to 30 June 2017, and reduce the incidence of rheumatic fever by two thirds to 1.4 cases per 100,000 people by June 2017.

-- Halt the 10-year rise in children experiencing physical abuse and reduce current numbers by 5% by 2017.
+- Halt the 10-year rise in children experiencing physical abuse and reduce current numbers by 5 per cent by 2017.

-- As at September 2013, the participation rate of children in ECE was up to 95.8% –showing that 1,640 more children are participating in ECE than at the same time in 2012.
+- As at March 2014, the participation rate of children in ECE was up to 95.9 per cent – an overall increase of 0.4 percentage points from the same time last year.